mikerochip/addressables-training-manual/README.md

 ## 3. Deploy updated content OTA

 Addressables has a workflow specifically intended for deploying content updates to live apps.
 It's important to note that this is a distinct workflow from the previous use case of reducing build sizes.
 You can't just use the workflow from the previous use case and overwrite the files you wrote last time to achieve a content update.
 You have to enable usage of what's called a remote catalog.
 A catalog is a list of asset bundles and where they are located.
 A remote catalog is a catalog your game downloads from a server (usually on startup) to get the latest list of asset bundles to download.

+⚠️ If you don't actually have these use cases, or the cost to using Addressables outweighs the returns, then don't use it. ⚠️

 # Content Builds and Build Artifacts